3.6. The \(LU\) decomposition#

 -

-to find \(x_1\) requires two multiplications and two subtractions.
+To find \(x_1\) requires two multiplications, two subtractions and one division.

 Supposing that \(A=LU\) and that \(L\) and \(U\) are given, then, we solve first \(L\mathbf{y}=\mathbf{b}\) and then \(U\mathbf{x}=\mathbf{y}\).